-Consider the contribution made by a point source discharge to the nitrogen, phosphorus, sediment and microbial pathogen catchment loads and the impact of that contribution on the likely achievement of the short term targets^ in Objective 3 or the progression towards the 8o-year targets^ in Objective 1, taking into account:
+Consider Assess the contribution made by a point source discharge to the nitrogen, phosphorus, sediment and microbial pathogen catchment loads and the impact of that contribution on the likely achievement of the short term targets^in Objective 3 or the progression towards the desired 80-year water quality states targets^ in Objective 1, taking into account:

 - a.
 The relative proportion of nitrogen, phosphorus, sediment or microbial pathogens that the particular point source discharge contributes to the catchment load; and - b.
-Past technology upgrades undertaken to model, monitor and reduce the discharge of nitrogen, phosphorus, sediment or microbial pathogens within the previous consent term; and - c.
-The ability to stage future mitigation actions to allow investment costs to be spread over time and meet the water quality targets^ specified above; and - d.
-The diminishing return on investment in treatment plant upgrades in respect of any resultant reduction in nitrogen, phosphorus, sediment or microbial pathogens when treatment plant processes are already achieving a high level of contaminant reduction through the application of the Best Practicable Option.
+Pasttechnology upgrades undertaken to model, monitor and reduce the discharge of nitrogen, phosphorus, sediment or microbial pathogens within the previous consent term; and - c.
+The ability to stage future mitigation actions to allow investment costs to be spread over time and contribute to meeting Objectives 1 and 3 the water quality targets^specified above; and - d.
+The diminishing return on investment in treatment plant upgrades in respect of any resultant reduction in nitrogen, phosphorus, sediment or microbial pathogens when treatment plant processes are already achieving a high level of contaminant reduction through the application of the Best Practicable Option\.

-Policy 13: Point sources consent duration/Te Kaupapa Here 13: Te roa o te tukanga tono whakaaetanga mō te pū tuwha

-When determining an appropriate duration for any consent granted consider the following matters:
+Policy 13: Point sources consent duration/Te Kaupapa Here 13: Te roa o te tukanga tono whakaaetanga mō te pū tuwha When determining an appropriate duration for any consent granted consider the following matters:

 - a.
-A consent term exceeding 25 years, where the applicant demonstrates the approaches set out in Policies 11 and 12 will be met: and - b.
+A consent term exceeding 25-of 35 years, where the applicant demonstrates the approaches set out in that Policies 11.

+11A and 12 will be metcomplied with; and - b.
 The magnitude and significance of the investment made or proposed to be made in contaminant reduction measures and any resultant improvements in the receiving water quality; and - c.
 The need to provide appropriate certainty of investment where contaminant reduction measures are proposed (including investment in treatment plant upgrades or land based application technology).